 Goldman Sachs' graduate interview questions about the firm

 All businesses want you to know about them.
 But Goldman Sachs takes this very seriously.
-You may have to go to up to six interviews to get hired by the firm and, throughout the interview process, you’ll be assessed on just how much you know about the organisation you say you want to work for.
+Throughout the interview process, you’ll be assessed on just how much you know about the organisation you say you want to work for.

 To explore some of the questions Goldman Sachs might ask about you and your skills, see our article 'Goldman Sachs' graduate interview questions about you'.